themgineer/Ultrix-Audio-Shuffling-Generator/README.md

 ```

 ### *CSV Input*
+The CSV input will take a source name and an Ultix input in the format `Name.slotnumber.in[input number]`.
+For example: `Ultrix.slot1.in[1]`.
+The script will then create an output file that closely matches the layout of an Ultrix database.

-Notice that the CSV input does NOT include the Ultrix sdi or audio level information in the csv (`.sdi.ch1` or `.audio.ch1`).
+Notice that the CSV input does NOT include the Ultrix sdi or audio level information in the list (`.sdi.ch1` or `.audio.ch1`).
 This is done to maintain consistency and simplicity.
 The script only needs to know what input to use.

 Input File:
 ```